LappleApple/awesome-leading-and-managing/Leadership-for-Developers.md

 - [Getting Feedback](http://daydreamsinruby.com/getting-feedback/): by Allison (Sheren) McMillan.
 Takeaway: Ask your teammates for feedback so you can continue growing and developing.
 Includes short lists of questions you can ask.

 - [Giving and Receiving Great Code Reviews](https://dev.to/samjarman/giving-and-receiving-great-code-reviews): by Sam Jarman.
 Takeaway: "[A]s a submitter, plan, tell the story, and use the review as a learning experience.
 As a reviewer, slow down, check carefully, automate as much as you can and take the opportunity to improve your team."

+- [Habits vs Goals: a Look at the Benefits of a Systematic Approach to Life](https://www.farnamstreetblog.com/2017/06/habits-vs-goals/): by Farnham Street.
+Practical advice about focusing on forming habits—which promote continuous improvement—instead of achieving goals, which have an endpoint.

 - [Programming Beyond Practices: Be More Than Just a Code Monkey](https://www.amazon.com/Programming-Beyond-Practices-More-Monkey/dp/1491943823/ref=sr_1_1?ie=UTF8&qid=1496801606&sr=8-1&keywords=programming+beyond+practices): by Gregory Brown.
 Covers all aspects of being a leader-developer besides writing code, from prototyping to improving processes.